Published: May 2023

 2.3.5 This legislation provides for a proportionate regulatory framework for the management and maintenance of controlled reservoirs to mitigate the potential flood risk due to reservoir failure.
 The legislation will apply to all reservoirs capable of holding 10,000 cubic metres or more of water above the natural level of any part of the surrounding land.
 These are known as controlled reservoirs.

 2.3.6 The flood risk from controlled reservoirs may have implications for the planning process.
-For all development proposals that are located within the potential flood inundation area of a controlled reservoir, DfI Rivers will further consider the application through the appraisal of the accompanying Flood Risk Assessment that will need to demonstrate suitable flood mitigation measures.
-If it is a new development proposal DfI Rivers will also need the applicant to demonstrate that the condition, management and maintenance regime of the reservoir is appropriate to provide sufficient assurance regarding reservoir safety.
-Controlled Reservoir Maps for Belfast can be viewed at Reservoir Flood Mapping for Emergency Planning (arcgis.com)
+For all development proposals that are located within the potential flood inundation area of a controlled reservoir, see Section 4.10.
+Technical Guidance Note 25 (TGN 25) Revised, June 2020 (link opens in new window) published by Department for Infrastructure explains the general approach DfI Rivers will follow when providing advice to Planning Authorities on all relevant applications for development within the potential flood inundation areas of controlled reservoirs as shown on Flood Maps (NI).
+Controlled Reservoir Maps for Belfast can be viewed online Reservoir Flood Mapping for Emergency Planning (arcgis.com)

 3.1.1 Local Development Plan (LDP) preparation makes use of the latest flood risk information produced by the Department for Infrastructure and works in collaboration with relevant Departments, adjacent councils and agencies.
 It takes account of the potential risks from flooding over the plan period and beyond, as this will influence decisions on such matters as the zoning of land for development.
 The LDP also promotes sustainable drainage within the plan area.